 As we know, in LTE SCPTM, the RLC for MCCH/MTCH is the same for all different MBMS services and does not change over time.
 Meanwhile, there is no any feedback in PTM for broadcast service.
 Hence, the RLC configuration for MCCH/MTCH is predefined in specifications, i.e., RLC is set to UM with sn-FieldLength is set to 5.
 As specified in running CR TS 38.300 as below:

+MRB with one RLC-UM entity for PTM transmission

 Since there is no any feedback in PTM for broadcast service in NR as well, t-Reassembly is not needed, which can be predefined as 0.